6e5ey/aiogram/README.md

 [OBSOLETE]
-Telegram bot for checking prices and sellers since only mobile can be used to view the product page
+Telegram bot for checking prices and sellers since only mobile app can be used to view the product page now.